 - For more information on PRP, please read: Platelet Rich Plasma Therapy for Knee Osteoarthritis

-New independent research says that Prolotherapy treatments in female patients with knee osteoarthritis resulted in significant improvement in pain, function, and range-of-motion scores.1
+Recent independent research published in the doctors writing in the journal Therapeutic advances in musculoskeletal disease, says that Prolotherapy treatments in female patients with knee osteoarthritis resulted in significant improvement in pain, function, and range-of-motion scores.3

 Doctors took 24 female patients with an average age of 58 (the youngest being 46 the oldest 70) and gave them three monthly Prolotherapy injections.

 At the end of week 24 of the study, knee range of motion increased, pain severity in rest and activity decreased.
 Improvements of all parameters were considerable until week 8, and were maintained throughout the study period.

 - In June 2017 research, doctors from the University of Wisconsin School of Medicine and Public Health write: Systematic review, including meta-analysis, and randomized controlled trials suggest that Prolotherapy may be associated with symptom improvement in mild to moderate symptomatic knee osteoarthritis and Prolotherapy was effective in overuse tendinopathy.4